thehackerwithin/berkeley/LaTeX/README.md

 ## How do I pronounce LaTeX?

-Check it out, the last letter is the Greek letter Chi.
+Check it out, the last letter is the Greek letter $$\Chi$$.
 So, it definitely has to end in a K sound.
 But, is it Lay or Lah?
 The developers say it's up to you.

 ## What are the Parts of a Document?